2020 Indianapolis 500: Safety changes

-On May 24, 2019, it was announced that IndyCar Series would introduce cockpit protection combining an aeroscreen and Halo from 2020 season onward.
+On May 24, 2019, it was announced that IndyCar Series would introduce cockpit protection combining an aeroscreen and Halo system from 2020 season onward.
 The cockpit protection was built by Red Bull Advanced Technologies.
 The combination of aeroscreen and halo is designed to improve safety standards by deflecting debris away from a driver's head and was originally developed for use in Formula One and IndyCar before its application was expanded to other open-wheel championships.
 During the first two races of the season, drivers experienced stifling heat in the cockpits, caused by the now limited airflow.
 A supplemental air duct was added to the aeroscreen beginning at Iowa to help cool the cockpits.

 On July 17, 2020, the aeroscreen had its first major test at Iowa Speedway during the 2020 Iowa IndyCar 250s when during an aborted restart on lap 157, Ed Carpenter Racing's Rinus VeeKay appeared to slow behind eventual race winner Simon Pagenaud and move to the right, and behind the Dutch rookie, Andretti Harding Steinbrenner Racing's Colton Herta was caught in an accordion affect, launching the No. 88 Honda over the left-rear tire of VeeKay's No. 21 Chevy.
-Prior to getting significantly airborne, Herta's unimpeded nose – minus its wings – attempted to spear into the left side of VeeKay's cockpit, level with his helmet.
+Prior to getting significantly airborne, Herta's unimpeded nose—minus its wings—attempted to spear into the left side of VeeKay's cockpit, level with his helmet.
 With the aeroscreen acting as a vertical barrier, Herta's nose was forced upward, sliding skyward on the screen before hitting the top of the aeroscreen frame and flying over VeeKay's Dallara DW12 chassis.
 This saved VeeKay from apparent serious injury.

 Ownership changes

 On November 3, 2019, it was announced that Penske Entertainment Corp., a subsidiary of the Penske Corporation, owned by Roger Penske, had purchased the Indianapolis Motor Speedway, the IndyCar Series, and IMS Productions.
-Penske, owner of Team Penske stepped down as full-time-race strategist and focus on the new ownership roles.
+Penske, owner of Team Penske stepped down as full-time race strategist to focus on the new ownership roles.
 The sale was finalized in January 2020.

 Shortly after acquiring the property, Penske swiftly began upgrading and beautifying several areas at the track, particularly in the spectator areas.
 A refurbishment of the restrooms and concession stands, as well as widening and re-paving/paving walkways behind the grandstands along with new fencing was completed in the spring.
 Thirty new video boards were installed along the mainstretch grandstands, along with a new 104 ft video screen on the back of the Pagoda in the Pagoda Plaza.
 Other improvements included power washing, painting, improved internet service, general repairs, landscaping, hardscaping, and new lighting at the main gate.
 The victory lane podium was refurbished to include a new platform hoist to lift the winning car to the top.